DioLps/DioLps/README.md

 ### What I'm learning now 📖

-🌱 Python, blockchain, neuroscience and japanese 🇯🇵
+🌱 Game development and japanese 🇯🇵

 ### Here is some tecnologies that i already worked with 💻